Poplar HARCA: Reshaping Poplar

 Poplar HARCA has refurbished all its existing housing stock and brought it up to standard.
 Its "Reshaping Poplar" agenda is a twelve-year plan to update, improve and replace this housing, developing hundreds of new homes, alongside parks, health and education facilities.
 John Denham, Secretary of State for Communities and Local Government, met residents to discuss the plans in September 2009.

 In 2012 Poplar HARCA and Willmott Dixon obtained planning permission for a joint redevelopment of the Aberfeldy Estate.
 The plans include the demolition of nearly 300 homes and their replacement with 1,100 new homes and improved amenities to be provided over twelve years.
 Of the 1,100 new homes built, 986 will be at market rates, 20 at intermediate rent, and 170 at social rent.

 Management

 The constitution allows for twelve board members including seven resident directors (tenants or leaseholders), one local councillor and up to four independent members.
 As of November 2015, the Chief Executive is Steve Stride, the Chair of the Board is Dr Paul Brickell, and the Vice-Chair is Rev. James Olanipekun, a resident.

 Poplar HARCA has also formally incorporated youth empowerment into its management structure.
 Its Youth Empowerment Board is formally represented in the governance of the association.

 The Audit Commission's last inspection in 2007 awarded Poplar HARCA two stars out of three, with "promising prospects for improvement".

 Poplar Harca's Community and Neighbourhoods team (CaN), often in partnership with other associations, work on projects that help residents to find new jobs, empower them to improve their local area or develop and improve their physical, mental, emotional, social and educational wellbeing.

+In May 2025 it emerged that poor maintenance had left residents of Balfron Tower, a property under Poplar HARCAs management, without lift access for more than a week, in possible breach of fire regulations (under increasing public scrutiny following the Grenfell Tower fire).
+The situation only saw signs of improvement when the residents posted on social networking site Reddit, which was then picked up by local and national newspapers.
+Residents alleged they had been threatened by building management over the posts.